whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2026-fall/01-3d-capture-reconstruction-and-remix/01-05-3d-scan-reconstruction-and-remix-assignment.md

 3D capture brings information from the physical world into a digital 3D environment.
 This project explores different methods of 3D capture including [photogrammetry](01-03-photogrammetry.md), [3D scanning](01-01-3d-scanning.md).

-Rather than treating a 3D scan as a finished object, you will use captured human geometry as raw material for a new sculpture.
+Rather than treating a 3D scan as a finished object, you will use captured human geometry and other scan data as raw material for a new sculpture.
 Explore repetition, distortion, scale, proportion, combination, or other transformations rather than simply printing an unchanged scan.

-After scanning a human head and potentially additional parts of the body, bring the scan into [Blender](../../../../3d-modeling/blender/blender.md) , briefly clean the geometry, and transform it into an original humanoid form.
+After scanning a human head and potentially additional parts of the body as well as objects and environments, bring the scans into [Blender](../../../../3d-modeling/blender/blender.md) , briefly clean the geometry, and transform it into an original remixed form.
 Stretch proportions, duplicate limbs, combine multiple body parts, enlarge or shrink features, remove sections, merge forms together, or sculpt directly into the scan.

-Your final sculpture should clearly move beyond simply reproducing the scanned person.
-Use the strange possibilities of digital modeling to make a body that would be difficult or impossible to construct in the physical world and then return that altered digital body to the physical world through [3D Printing](../../../../digital-fabrication/3d-printing/3d-printing.md).
+Your final sculpture should clearly move beyond simply reproducing the scanned data.
+Use the strange possibilities of digital modeling to make a remixed form that would be difficult or impossible to construct in the physical world.
 Possible approaches include:

 - Multiple arms, hands, heads, faces, or legs